Almost sure multifractal spectrum of SLE: Introduction

 We will now give a moderately detailed outline of the remainder of this paper.
 The reader should note that this section does not constitute a precise description of all of the proofs in our paper, but rather is only a heuristic guide.
 For the sake of brevity, many technical details have been omitted, especially in regards to proof of the two-point estimate.

 In Section~\ref{prelims sec}, we will give some background on the objects which appear in our proofs, including SLE, the GFF, and the various couplings between them.
-We will also establish some notations and prove some elementary lemmas which we will need in the sequel.
+We will also establish some notation, introduce the main regularity conditions we will use in our estimates, and prove some elementary lemmas which we will need in the sequel.